Home » Improving Your Mental Health » How Long Does It Take to Heal From Divorce?

 A man indoors deep in thought, captured in a peaceful setting.

-Average time to heal from divorce
+How long to heal from divorce

 It’s OK to ask a therapist or counselor how long it takes to heal from a divorce — we get it all the time.
 Contrary to what some thing think, it’s not an insensitive question because it’s not about placing a time cap on healing, it’s about understanding and appreciating how much effort goes into healing.